 There’s nothing quite like getting together with friends and family for good conversations, delicious meals, and luxurious paired wine!
-Many dinner parties, particularly formal ones, have an unspoken expectation that the guest will bring a bottle of wine.
+Many dinner parties, particularly formal ones, have an unspoken expectation that the guest will bring a bottle of wine or a gift for the host.
 But which wine should you bring to a dinner party?

 The best wines to bring to a dinner party are white Pinot Grigios, Sauvignon Blancs, red Cabernets, and Pinot Noirs.
 The general rule is to bring a well-known, moderately-priced wine that pairs well with the dinner menu.